P4radise/ov-monitoring/README.md

 ```

 5. Create an IAM user and store credentials.
-6. Attach this new profile to the user.
+6. Attach this new IAM policy to the IAM user.

 ## Usage
+1. Create Trackor Type that will store messages.
+In this Trackor Type there should be a field in which the received message will be stored, as well as a field in which the date and time of sending the message will be stored.
-1. Install this integartion
+2. Install this integartion
+3. Create dedicated account for integration with following privs:
+   * WEB_SERVICES R
+   * ADMIN_INTEGRATION R
+   * ADMIN_INTEGRATION_LOG RA
+   * \<User Trackor Type\> RA
+   * \<User Trackor Type Tab containing messageBodyField and sentDateTimeField\> RE
+4. Create a token for the account created on step 3
-2. Fill the settings file of the integartion
+5. Fill the integartion settings file
    - ovUrl - OneVizion URL
    - ovAccessKey - OneVizion Access Key
    - ovSecretKey - OneVizion Secret Key
-   - integrationName - Integration Name in OneVizion Trackor
+   - ovIntegrationName - Integration Name in OneVizion Trackor
    - trackorType - Tractor Type for adding received messages
    - messageBodyField - Field Name.
 The body of the received message will be inserted into this field.
 This field must belong to the Trackor Type you specified
    - sentDateTimeField - Field Name.
 The datetime the message was sent will be inserted into this field.
 This field must belong to the Trackor Type you specified